jcmmiller7/Pyber_Analysis/README.md

 The summary and line chart demonstrate several important findings:
 - Rural cities have the highest average fare per rider and per driver because they have least amount of total demand and a driver shortage.
-- Suburban cities generate about 4 times the total revenue and Urban cities generate nearly eight times the total revenue compared to urban cities.
+- Suburban cities generate about 4 times the total revenue and Urban cities generate nearly eight times the total revenue compared to rural cities.
--
+- The data appears to show an inverse reltationship between average fare and number of drivers.
+This means lower fares in areas with lots of drivers and higher fares in areas with less drivers.
+This follows the law of supply and demand.
-## Summary
+## Business Suggestions
+1) Higher more drivers in the rural and suburban areas to meet demand.
+This will create more revenue for these market segments.
+Perhaps offering promotional incentives for drivers will lead to an increase in business.
+2) Fare's and revenues are clearly most consistent in urban areas.
+Perhaps offering promotional for the ride sharing users (ie. discounts or a free trip after a certain amount of rides) will help ensure market stability.
+3) Average fare per ride is higher in rural areas most likely because of the driver shortage and longer driving distances.
+Perhaps a new pricing strategy would be more efficient in rural areas to accomodate for the differences that are not experienced in urban areas.